idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 <h3 id="2.13">2.13 hasVariableSource object property</h3>

 The association *hasVariableSource* specifies that a Port with filePathTemplate can have its corresponding URI variable names inside the string of filePathTemplate.
-The URI variable names are DataNode names indeed.
+The URI variable names are Data names indeed.

 **has domain**
 * yw:InPort, yw:ParamPort, yw:OutPort